krikamol/krikamol.github.io/publication.md

 If you have questions regarding any of these publications, please feel free to contact me.

 <ul>
-  {% for paper in site.categories.papers %}
+  {% for paper in site.publications %}
   <li>
     {{ paper.title }}
   </li>